-To the question, “Should Muslims participate in politics in a democracy, since ‘democracy’ is itself not an Islamic form of government?”
-I would like to state that first of all, there is no specific form of government that is ‘Islamic’.
-If anyone disputes that statement and says that the ‘Khilafa’ is the only form of government that is permissible in Islam, then we have to ask why it is that ever since the ascension of Yazid bin Muawiyya, monarchy has been accepted as ‘Islamic’ even by Sahaba who lived under Yazid and supported his rule?
+To the question, “Should Muslims participate in politics in a democracy?”
+I would like to state that first, there is no specific form of government that is ‘Islamic’.
+If anyone disputes that statement and says that the ‘Khilafa’ is the only form of government that is permissible in Islam, then we have to ask why it is that ever since the ascension of Yazid bin Muawiyya, monarchy has been accepted even by Sahaba who lived under Yazid and supported his rule?
 This continued even though the terms, ‘Khalifa’ and ‘Khilafa’ continued to be used off and on, until the institution of Khilafa was finally abolished in 1923.
-For the record, the Ottoman rulers called themselves ‘Sultan’ and not ‘Khalifa’, though the government itself was called ‘Khilafa’.
-How does that work?
+For the record, the Ottoman rulers called themselves ‘Sultan’ and not ‘Khalifa’, though the dynasty is called ‘Khilafa Othmania’ by others.

 Islam is concerned with the nature of the government and not necessarily its form.